 The goal of our research program is to investigate fundamental interactions between photons and molecular systems to advance our quantitative understanding of electron correlations, charge transfer and many body phenomena.

-- These past 9 years, we have been conducting research that focuses on time-resolved dynamics in molecules, non-linear physics, quantum control of atoms, molecules, and clusters with emphasis on short wavelength radiation, ultrafast time scales and strong laser fields.
-This research involves the use of intense femtosecond free electron lasers (FEL) in the vuv and x-ray regimes to probe physical and chemical processes that happen on ultrafast time scales.
-We use vuv photons from the FLASH FEL in Germany, FERMI@Elettra in Italy and x-rays from the XFEL at SLAC, Stanford, CA. In 2018 we started using x-ray attosecond pulses from the LCLS which opens up more exciting research opportunities.
+- We conduct research that focuses on time-resolved dynamics in molecules, at the femtosecond and attosecond timescale, to measure electronic and nuclear molecular dynamics.
+Projects also include non-linear physics, quantum control of atoms, molecules, and clusters with emphasis on short wavelength radiation, ultrafast time scales and strong laser fields.
+This research involves the use of intense femtosecond free electron lasers (FEL) in the VUV, XUV and X-ray regimes to probe physical and chemical processes that happen on ultrafast time scales.
+We use VUV photons from the FLASH-II FEL in Germany, FERMI@Elettra in Italy and X-rays from the Linac Coherent Light Source (LCLS) XFEL at SLAC, Stanford, CA, the SACLA FEL in Japan and more recently the EuXFEL in Hamburg, Germany.
+In 2018 we started using X-ray attosecond pulses from the LCLS which opened up additional exciting research opportunities.